-As of 25 May 2018, the obligation for controllers to register their data processing activities with the DPA no longer exists.
-Instead, controllers and processors are required to maintain internal records of their processing activities (see question 23).
+Since 25 May 2018, the obligation for controllers to register their data processing activities with the Data Protection Authority (DPA) no longer exists.
+Instead, controllers and processors are required to maintain internal records of their processing activities.
 However, if a controller or processor appoints a data protection officer, such appointment must be communicated to the DPA through a specific online form made available on the DPA's website.

-26 Formalities
+Formalities

-What are the formalities for registration?
+26 What are the formalities for registration?